chrissound/GitChapter/README.md

 With context of a git commit:

-- Allows you to reference source code (this includes showing a 'git diff' of the changed
+- Allows you to reference source code
 - Orchestrate shell commands and capture their output

 In general: